 He changed his mind about the money once I started to speak to him in Czech.
 Afterward, he gave me the proper price.
 But still, I had to persuade him by talking about calling the police.
 It wasn’t really a nice experience.

-My general advice here would be to rather use Uber or use another app, where you can see the price ahead.
+My general advice here would be to rather use Uber or use another app, where you can see the price ahead, whether you’re traveling within the city or going on a day trip from Prague.
 Otherwise, these guys are going to scam you.
 If you are catching a taxi on the street, try to negotiate the price first and check of the meter is running.